Zimbra/zimbra-zimlet-rocketchat/README.md

        zmzimletctl getConfigTemplate zimbra-zimlet-rocketchat.zip > /tmp/myconfig.xml

 Edit /tmp/myconfig.xml and set `rocketurl`.
-Example: https://rocketchat.example.com/.
+Example: https://rocketchat.example.com (NO SLASH AT THE END).
 Import the new configuration file by the running following command:

       zmzimletctl configure /tmp/myconfig.xml